On Decidability and Expressive Power of Fusion Grammars: Parikh's Theorem for Connection-Preserving Fusion Grammars

-In the following, we use the concept of a \emph{fusion net}.
-Its definition is based on the notion of \emph{undirected unlabeled graph}, which is a triple $U = (V_U,E_U,att_U)$ such that the attachment $att_U:E_U \to \mathcal{P}(V_U)$ assigns a set $\{v_1,v_2\}$ consisting of one or two vertices to each edge from $E_U$.
-That is, each edge is attached to two vertices (loops are allowed), and the order of the attachment is disregarded.
-This is a widely accepted notion of a graph.
+The definition of a fusion net uses the notion of \emph{undirected unlabeled graph}, which is a triple $U = (V_U,E_U,att_U)$ such that the attachment $att_U:E_U \to \mathcal{P}(V_U)$ assigns a set $\{v_1,v_2\}$ consisting of one or two vertices to each edge from $E_U$.
+That is, each edge is attached to two vertices, and loops are allowed; the order of the attachment is disregarded.
+This is a usual notion of a (multi)graph.
 We are going to use other standard notions of graph theory; they are introduced in numerous textbooks including, e.g., \cite{GrossYA18}.
-In particular, we will use the following well-known property of graphs \cite[p.
-76]{GrossYA18}: if an undirected unlabeled graph $U$ is connected, then it contains a spanning tree, i.e. a subgraph, which has the same set of vertices $V_U$ and which is a tree. \begin{definition} Given the fusion rule application $H^\prime \underset{\fr(P)}{\Rightarrow} H^{\prime\prime}$, its \emph{fusion net} is the undirected unlabeled graph $FN = (V_{FN},E_{FN},att_{FN})$ defined below. \begin{itemize} \item $V_{FN} = \mathcal{C}(H^\prime)$. \item $E_{FN} = P$. \item Let $p = \{e_1,e_2\} \in P$ be a pair of hyperedges fused in the application of $\fr(P)$.
-For some $C_1,C_2 \in \mathcal{C}(H^\prime)$, it holds that $e_i \in E_{C_i}$ ($i=1,2$).
-Then $att_{FN}(p) = \{C_1,C_2\}$. \end{itemize} \end{definition}
+In particular, we shall use the following well-known property of graphs \cite[p.
+76]{GrossYA18}: if an undirected unlabeled graph $U$ is connected, then it contains a spanning tree, i.e.~a subgraph which has the same set of vertices $V_U$ and which is a tree. \begin{definition} Given a fusion rule application $H^\prime \underset{\fr(P)}{\Rightarrow} H^{\prime\prime}$, its \emph{fusion net} is the undirected unlabeled graph $FN = (V_{FN},E_{FN},att_{FN})$ such that $V_{FN} = \mathcal{C}(H^\prime)$, $E_{FN} = P$, and such that the following holds.
+Let $p = \{e_1,e_2\} \in P$ be a pair of hyperedges fused by the application of $\fr(P)$.
+Assume that $e_i \in E_{C_i}$ ($i=1,2$) for some $C_1,C_2 \in \mathcal{C}(H^\prime)$.
+Then $att_{FN}(p) = \{C_1,C_2\}$. \end{definition}

 \begin{example} The fusion net of the fusion rule application presented in Example \ref{example_der_evidence_path} can be depicted as follows: